Fans3-AI/fans3_base/README.md

 ## 🔄 Updating the API (OpenAPI Generator)

-If the backend OpenAPI schema changes, regenerate the API client by following these steps:
+If the backend OpenAPI schema changes, you can regenerate the API client as follows:

 ### Step 1: Navigate to the API folder